rl-institut/oemof-B3/docs/model_pipeline.rst

     :backlinks: top

 The main functionality of oemof-B3 is a data processing pipeline which is managed using snakemake.
-The pipeline preprocesses raw data into scalar and timeseries resources that is used to build tabular datapackages representing single energy system optimization problems.
-These can be understood by oemof.tabular and optimized by oemof.solph.
+The pipeline preprocesses raw data into scalar and time series resources that is used to build tabular datapackages representing single energy system optimization problems.
+These can be understood by `oemof.tabular <https://github.com/oemof/oemof-tabular>`_ and optimized by `oemof.solph <https://github.com/oemof/oemof-solph>`_.
 In the next steps, the results of the optimization are postprocessed and plotted.
 The individual steps are documented in detail in the following sections.